derekshoneycutt/Imogene/README.md

 	removeEvents: ({}) => checkbox, // reverse of addEvents
 	setClassList: ({}) => checkbox, // sets class list; property names of passed object is names of classes, values should be true/false
 	addClass: className => checkbox, // add a space-separated list of CSS classes to the elements
+	removeClass: className => checkbox, // remove a space-separated list of CSS classes from the elements
 	setStyle: ({}) => [], // Set CSS styles; property names of passed object is CSS property
 	setProperties: ({}) => any, // Set HTML attributes as properties
 	prop: (name, ...val) => any, // Get or set a single JS property of the first element in the array